Photo credit: Paul Javier

 - Hand tools (optional, if you prefer to use your own)

-For more information and to RSVP please contact Alice Terry, Outreach & Volunteer Coordinator, at [email protected].
+For more information and for questions please contact Alice Terry, Outreach & Volunteer Coordinator, at [email protected].
 Mahalo!